mhirschberg/cbelt/README.md

 cbelt ./config/rdbms.json
 ```

-# Principle of work
+# How it works

-Upon the start `cbelt` follows followinf steps:
+Upon the start `cbelt` is going to execute the following steps:

-1. opens a configuration file
+1. open a configuration file
 2. read `source` and `targets` sections
-3. establishes connection to the source and target systems
+3. establishe connection to the source and target systems
-4. reads the data from the source as configured in form of pandas dataframes
+4. read the data from the source as configured in form of pandas dataframes
-5. writes the data into the target Couchbase database using *bulk* methods
+5. write the data into the target Couchbase database using *bulk* methods

 # License